 Apart from Lewes Map Store where else can people buy your work?

 I don't do markets that frequently but I do have one coming up this summer with the Paperdolls Handmade community on July 21.
 I also have an Etsy shop which normally gets updated after a market.

 Finally, are you a tea or coffee person?

 No contest here.
 I love my morning tea, and can't live without a cuppa in the afternoon too, to keep me going.

 Hand thrown porcelain beakers by Katie Robbins

-I hope you had a wonderful weekend and enjoyed the glorious sunshine.
+I hope you enjoyed finding out more about Katie's creative journey.
 Have a lovely week.

 Dörte x (@lewesmap)